joaohnp/airquality/README.md

   cd ..
   python mining.py
 ```
-Check one of the models solutions:
+Check one of the solutions:

 ```bash
   cd prediction_scripts